lwshen/vault-hub-web/src/docs/server-setup.md

 4. System redirects to dashboard with JWT token

 **Requirements:**
-- Email service configured (SMTP or email provider)
+- Email service configured (SMTP or Resend)
 - User must have an existing account

 **Rate Limiting:**